 For the first time in the history of the crypto industry, a decentralised exchange overtook the centralised players.
 Uniswap, almost overnight, became the primary market for ERC-20 tokens.
 Price discovery was now happening on-chain for assets whose markets used to be controlled by a handful of centralised custodial exchanges, and self-custody has become the standard for users of Ethereum.

 Ever since the industry began, decentralised exchanges have been in constant discussion.
 Year after year, we are constantly reminded why this is an important issue.
 Although we never want to have to rely on an FTX or Mt.
 Gox again, sadly, we are often left with practically no choice.
-For example, there are still no efficient on-chain markets for BTC, despite the fact that BTC/USDT pair on *just* Binance alone has consistently had more volume, liquidity, and trades than all decentralised exchanges combined.
+For example, there are still no efficient on-chain markets for BTC, despite the fact that BTC/USDT pair on *just* Binance alone has historically had more volume, liquidity, and trades than all decentralised exchanges combined.
 The fact that it's been nearly impossible to swap 100k USDC for native BTC in one on-chain step with less than 3%(!!) slippage to this point is a joke.

+With increasing pressure on exchanges, Decentralised exchanges are mopping up more and more market share, with Coinbase being outperformed by Uniswap for almost all of 2023 so far.
 Uniswap dominates ERC-20 tokens, but the size of the spot markets relatively untouched by DeFi so far is vast.
 To reach these markets, cross-chain solutions are critical.
 Though they have been discussed for well over a decade now, today's solutions have so far failed to match, let alone beat, the centralised exchanges in their capabilities.

 For the first time, the five critical ingredients to displace the centralised exchange came to be all at once: